Lecce

-Because of the rich Baroque architectural monuments found in the city, Lecce is commonly nicknamed "The Florence of the South".
-In terms of industry, the "Lecce stone"—a particular kind of limestone—is one of the city's main exports, because it is very soft and workable, thus suitable for sculptures.
-Lecce is also an important agricultural centre, chiefly for its olive oil and wine production, as well as an industrial centre specializing in ceramic production.
+Because of its rich Baroque architecture, Lecce is nicknamed "The Florence of the South".
+"Lecce stone"—a particular kind of limestone—is one of main exports of the city.
+It is very soft and workable, thus suitable for sculptures.
+As well as being an industrial centre specializing in ceramics, Lecce also is an important agricultural centre, chiefly for its olive oil and wine production.

-Lecce is home to the University of Salento, founded in 1955 and enrolling more than 16,000 students as of 2017/18.
+Lecce is home to the University of Salento.

 History

-According to legend, a city called Sybar existed at the time of the Trojan War, founded by the Messapii.
-It was conquered by the Romans in the 3rd century BC, receiving the new name of Lupiae.
+According to legends about Lecce, a city called Sybar founded by the Messapii at the time of the Trojan War was conquered by the Romans in the third century BC, receiving the new name of Lupiae.
+Under the Roman emperor Hadrian (second century AD) Lupiae was renamed as Licea or Litium and moved 3 km to the northeast.
+The ancient city had a theater and an amphitheater and was connected to the Hadrian Port (the current San Cataldo).

-Under the emperor Hadrian (2nd century AD) the city was moved 3 km to the northeast, taking the name of Licea or Litium.
-Lecce had a theater and an amphitheater and was connected to the Hadrian Port (the current San Cataldo).
-Orontius of Lecce, locally called Sant'Oronzo, is considered to have served as the city's first Christian bishop and is Lecce's patron saint.
+Orontius of Lecce, locally called Sant'Oronzo, is considered to have served as the city's first Christian bishop and he is the patron saint of Lecce.

-After the fall of the Western Roman Empire, Lecce was sacked by the Ostrogoth king Totila in the Gothic Wars.
-It was restored to Roman rule in 549, and remained part of the Eastern Empire for five centuries, with brief conquests by Saracens and Lombards.
+After the fall of the Western Roman Empire, Lecce was sacked by the Ostrogoth king, Totila, during the Gothic Wars.
+Roman rule was restored in 549 and it remained part of the Eastern Roman Empire for five centuries, with brief conquests by Saracens and Lombards.

-After the Norman conquest in the 11th century, Lecce regained commercial and political importance (count Tancred of Lecce was the last Norman King of Sicily), flourishing in the subsequent Hohenstaufen and Angevine rule.
-The County of Lecce was one of the largest and most important fiefs in the Kingdom of Sicily from 1053 to 1463, when it was annexed directly to the crown.
-From the 15th century, Lecce was one of the most important cities of southern Italy, and, starting in 1630, it was enriched with precious Baroque monuments.
-To avert invasion by the Ottomans, a new line of walls and a castle were built by Charles V (who was also Holy Roman Emperor), in the first part of the 16th century.
+After the Norman conquest in the eleventh century, Lecce regained commercial and political importance.
+Count Tancred of Lecce was the last Norman king of Sicily.
+Lecce flourished in the subsequent Hohenstaufen and Angevine rule.
+When it was annexed directly to the crown, from 1053 to 1463, Lecce was one of the largest and most important fiefs in the Kingdom of Sicily.

+From the fifteenth century, Lecce was one of the most important cities of southern Italy and, starting in 1630, it was enriched with precious Baroque monuments.
+To avert invasion by the Ottomans, during the first part of the sixteenth century a new line of walls and a castle were built by Charles V (who also was the Holy Roman Emperor).

 In 1656, a plague broke out in the city, killing a thousand inhabitants.

-In 1943, fighter aircraft based in Lecce helped support isolated Italian garrisons in the Aegean Sea during World War 2.
+In 1943, during World War II fighter aircraft based in Lecce helped support isolated Italian garrisons in the Aegean Sea.
 Because they were delayed by the Allies, they couldn't prevent a defeat.
-In 1944 and 1945, B-24 long-range bombers of the 98th Heavy Bomber Group attached to the 15th U.S. Army Air Force were based in Lecce, from where the crews flew missions over Italy, the Balkans, Austria, Germany and France.
+In 1944 and 1945, B-24 long-range bombers of the 98th Heavy Bomber Group attached to the 15th U.S. Army Air Force were based in Lecce, from where the crews flew missions over Italy, the Balkans, Austria, Germany, and France.